osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/present.md

 ### Community Review

 Help us curate our schedule!
-The number of votes will help us schedule where we place the talks including the room size i.e. the higher number of votes will go into the main room.
+The number of votes will help us schedule where we place the talks including the room size i.e. the higher number of votes will go into the main room. <br />
-You can vote on the talks from July 15th to July 25th.
+**You can vote on the talks from July 15th to July 25th. **
 <br /><br />

 ### How to Vote
-You will be asked to register your email address in order to get an email with a link to vote.
+You will be asked to register your email address in order to get an email with a link to vote. <br />
 Go through each presentation there is a 1 to 3 score:
-1 = Definitely
+- 1 = Definitely
-2 = Probably
+- 2 = Probably
-3 = Not interested
+- 3 = Not interested

 <br />